chaitanya046/chaitanya046.github.io/_pages/about.md

 Hi There,
 My name is Chaitanya Uttarwar, people often call me Chitti.
-I am a Java tech stack and database developer with over 3 years of experience.
+I am a C# tech stack and database developer with over 4 years of experience.
-I was working with a multinational company back in India.
-Where I contributed, managed and tested a web app.
+I also love Astronomy, Rocketry and Trains.
+In my free time I like to Stargaze, Play music and do Paintings.

 My areas of expertise are:
    - SpringBoot
    - Amazon AWS